Prince of Persia: The Sands of Time

 Concept work began in spring of 2001, after Ubisoft acquired the Prince of Persia catalog.
 After Mechner was brought on board, production began in June of that year.
 After the initial story draft was scrapped as it was too complex, the team began with four guiding concepts, including the ability to rewind time: this idea grew into the Dagger, the Sands, and the various powers related to them.
 Mechner's script drew inspiration from the Shahnameh, with the main focus on creating a simple narrative that worked with the pace of gameplay.
 The game used Ubisoft's Jade engine, originally designed for Beyond Good & Evil, another game published by the company.
 Production was troubled, with the team facing problems with the engine structure and delays with environment assets, while also managing to create an effective tester network to seek out the game's bugs.
 In 2004, a version for mobile phones was developed and published in North America by Gameloft.

 Upon release, The Sands of Time received critical acclaim, being nominated for and winning numerous awards and has been recognized by many as one of the greatest video games ever made.
 Sales were initially slow, but it eventually became a commercial success.
 A sequel, Prince of Persia: Warrior Within, was released in November 2004.
 Further games set in the Sands of Time continuity have been developed, and Sands of Time is generally cited as the reason for the Prince of Persia series' return to fame.
 As of 2014, the game has sold over 14 million copies worldwide, across all platforms.
-A remake was announced to be in development in 2020 and, following some delays, as of October 2024, was scheduled for a 2026 release.
+After several years of development, a remake of the game was cancelled in 2026.